-Controlling PTZ cameras from your mobile device using the WebRemote
+Far End Control of PTZ cameras from a mobile device using the WebRemote

-PTZJoy Controller's WebRemote tool allows users to have access to their cameras remotely from the web browser of any mobile device over any LAN, Wi-Fi, and WAN IP network.
+PTZJoy Controller's WebRemote tool allows for far end control of PTZ cameras and users can access their cameras remotely from the web browser of any mobile device over any LAN, Wi-Fi, and WAN IP network.
 Use it as a far-end controller to switch between cameras, control pan, tilt, zoom, and focus, and call on presets.
 There is no limit on the quantity of simultaneous connections to our PTZ Web Server.
 It means that cameras can be controlled simultaneously from as many devices as needed.

 It's extremely useful when controlling IP cameras that are connected to an internal LAN network.
 PTZJoy becomes a gateway so the cameras can be controlled over LAN, Wi-Fi, or WAN with no individual IP addresses for each camera needed.
 They will be just Cam1, Cam2, Cam3, etc. on the controlling device.

 - Turn ON Web Control access on the Main PTZJoy Controller interface.